Flank/flank-dashboard/docs/09_firebase_deployment.md

 1. Open the [Google Cloud Platform](https://console.cloud.google.com/home/dashboard) and select your project in the top left corner.
 2. Open the side menu and go to the `APIs & Services` section.
-3. Go to the `Credentials` section, find the `Browser Key` in `API Keys` section and open it.
+3. Go to the `Credentials` section, find the `Browser Key` in the `API Keys` section and open it.
+5. Under the `Application restrictions` click `Http referrers(web sites)` and then `Add an item` to restrict the key usage requests to the specified websites.
-4. Scroll down to the `API Restrictions` section and click `Restrict key` button.
+4. To specify the enabled APIs that this key can call, scroll down to the `API Restrictions` section and click `Restrict key` button.
-5. In the displayed dropdown enable the following APIs:
+5. In the displayed dropdown enable the following API: `Google Identity Toolkit API`.
-    - Google Identity Toolkit API
-    - The Token Service API
-    - Cloud Functions API
-    - Firestore API
-    - Firebase Installations API
-    - Cloud Logging API
 6. Click `Save` button.

 ## Building and deploying the application to the Firebase Hosting